wso2/docs-is/en/includes/guides/customize/actions/setting-up-actions.md

         !!! note

-            Once added, these values authentication secrets will not be displayed again.
+            Once added, these authentication secret values will not be displayed again.
 You will only be able to reset them.

         - Basic - Provide a username and password.
         - Bearer - Provide a bearer token.